Types Of Spanish Ham: Which One To Buy?

-MAKING SENSE OF ALL THE DIFFERENCE CURED SPANISH HAM NAMES
+MAKING SENSE OF ALL THE DIFFERENT SPANISH HAM NAMES

 Spanish ham types, varieties and grades:

 Despite probably being the most famous Spanish ham… it’s actually not that good.
 It’s the basic Jamon made from white pigs that haven’t eaten any acorns.
 In shops, ordering Serrano Jamon means you want the regular and cheap one, not the really good one.
 It’s the one Spaniards buy to make sandwiches for their kids, but not as an adult treat.

 The Iberian ham is made from black Iberian pigs or cross pigs (they have to be at least 75% Iberian breed).
 We can find lots of different Iberian ham depending on the fattening process before slaughter.

 The more acorns the pigs eat, the better the jamon iberico will be.
 A mix of acorns and fooder (recebo) means less quality.
 Plus as for the utmost quality, Origin Denominations also make a difference.
 So keep reading to know how to choose your best Iberico ham.

 Pata negra ham